AY2526S1-CS2103T-F14B-1/tp/docs/DeveloperGuide.md

     - Navigate to the `data/` folder in your LittleLogBook directory
     - Delete or rename the `littlelogbook.json` file
     - Launch LittleLogBook
-    - **Expected behavior:** LittleLogBook should start with a fresh empty address book and create a new `littlelogbook.json` file automatically
+    - **Expected:** LittleLogBook should start with a fresh empty address book and create a new `littlelogbook.json` file automatically

 <br>